-I came across this very interesting piece last week written by Desmond Norton while doing some research on Effin, it is called
+I came across this very interesting piece last week written by Desmond Norton who go access to various papers from the Steward and Kincaid Collection while doing some research on Effin, called;

-It is gives a fascinating insight into social and economic conditions in Effin particularly around Mound Blakney/Thomastown area in the 1840’s and during the Famine times.
+This paper is well worth reading and gives a fascinating insight into social and economic conditions in Effin particularly around Mount Blakney/Thomastown area in the 1840s and during the Famine times.

-It would be interesting to see what happened the families that emigrated and are they any descendants still in the parish today.
+It would be interesting to see what happened the families that emigrated and are there any descendants still in the parish today.

 These letters were put up for sale with Adams Auction House in the 2010 but fortunately were withdrawn as there was some question as to their ownership.
 Thankfully they were not sold off but remain as a special collection.
 I am trying to locate their current whereabouts and where they are stored as they may contain more important information about Effin during that time.

 Norton’s “Stewart and Kincaid, Irish Land Agents in the 1840s” also includes some some further information and insight in his other article.